 This post is part of a recurring series here on BSB – we share a wedding budget tip every Tuesday to help you save money on your wedding!
-You can also see past posts (and a sneak peek at what's ahead) on this wedding budget tips page for your convenience and future reference.
+You can also access all the wedding budget tips on a single page for your convenience and future reference.
 This week, we're talking all about wedding booze and how to cut your costs on alcohol.

 Wedding Budget Tip #24:

 Serve only wine & beer – skip the open bar.

 We all know that alcohol is something that can quickly bust your budget, especially if you offer a ton of options.

 Do yourself and your budget a big favor and opt for only wine and beer.
 Skipping the open bar can save you thousands on your wedding booze.
 You can always splurge a little on the types of beer or wine you provide and still save yourself a bunch of cash.

 Cutting back in this way will still allow you to provide your guests with drinks to celebrate the festive occasion while reigning in the overall spend.
 Your guests will be more than happy and thankful to have whatever libations you're able to provide.
 Don't overextend yourself by offering a huge amount of variety.
 Depending on the size of your overall budget, that money may be better spent in other areas.

 Tricks to save on your wedding booze